rdroro/tulipe-personal-todolist/README.md

 In development mode, all data are saved on disk in file : .tmp/.disk.db

-**If you want to test any modification, you can use `[nodemon](https://npmjs.org/package/nodemon)`. `nodemon` will automatically restart the application when files change.
-For thar start this app by using: **
+**If you want to test any modification, you can use [nodemon](https://npmjs.org/package/nodemon).
+`nodemon` automatically restart the application when files change.
+For that start this app by using:**

 	nodemon app.js